12 Best Beaches in Oahu, Hawaii | Hawaii Beach Guide

 8. Banzai Pipeline for big wave surfing

-Although Sunset Beach is pro surfing’s home of the Triple Crown Surfing Contest , I find the Banzai Pipeline (located at Ehukai Beach Park), the loveliest to relax and watch the surfers catch waves at.
+Although Sunset Beach is pro surfing’s home of the Triple Crown Surfing Contest , I find the Banzai Pipeline (located at Ehukai Beach Park), the most chill to relax and watch the surfers catch waves at.
 The Banzai Pipeline is known as the one of the most dangerous beaches to surf.
 With a powerful break onto the reef, it’s definitely for the experienced surfer.
 But the Pipeline is also the heart of the North Shore community and unlike most beaches in Hawaii, it’s also one of the sandiest beaches on Oahu, with rolling sands both, deep and wide, walking the beach feels like stepping into a soft and sinking pillow.
-It’s actually a beautiful beach and with surf teams housed nearby, it’s enough to give this beach a double-take.
-Dog-friendly: No.
+This beach is one of our widest with regards to parking curb to shoreline (many of our beaches are much narrower) so it will take a little walk to get to the water.
+Dog-friendly: No, but you’ll find dog owners still take their dogs there.

 Where to Stay: Turtle Bay Resort, Kahuku